lbusett/insert_table/README.md

 > insert_table(tbl_name = "table_1", nrows = 4, ncols = 4, tbl_format = "DT")
 ```

-The function will return **to the console** the code needed tos create a
+The function will return **to the console** the code needed to create a
 empty table of the specified dimensions and render it with the selected
 format: